SimonPadbury/eleventy-gulp-and-sass/README.md

 **Version 1.4**

-> A simple setup for for adding Gulp and Gulp-Sass to Eleventy.
+> A simple setup for adding Gulp and Gulp-Sass to Eleventy.

 Eleventy ([https://www.11ty.dev/](https://www.11ty.dev/)) is one of my favourite static site generators — my go-to for simple projects.
 But I am a fan of SCSS, and (as of v0.11.0) Eleventy doesn’t preprocess CSS.